-16.1 Members and Officers will seek to resolve any issues arising within their working relations.
-In the first instance this will be done by the relevant Member and Officer.
-16.2 Where a Member and an Officer are unable to resolve any such issue then the:
+16.1 Members and employees will seek to resolve any issues arising within their working relations.
+In the first instance this will be done by the relevant member and employee.
+16.2 Where a member and an employee are unable to resolve any such issue then the:

-- Member's Group Leader; and/or - Officer's line manager and/or Chief Officer
+• member's Group Leader; and/or

-16.3 The relevant Political Group Leader and the Chief Executive will seek to resolve by mediation and conciliation any unresolved problem or breakdown in working relationships between Members and Officers.
+16.3 The relevant Political Group Leader and the Chief Executive will seek to resolve by mediation and conciliation any unresolved problem or breakdown in working relationships between members and employees.